LukasFlorian/T1000/main.typ

 This thesis makes several key contributions to the field of thermal image processing and computer vision:

-*TODO: Reconsider Objectives vs. Contributions, place latter in the conclusion*
+*TODO: Reconsider Objectives vs. Contributions, place later in the conclusion*

 + *Preprocessing Technique Analysis*: Quantitative evaluation of thermal-specific image enhancement methods, including polarity inversion and edge enhancement, and their impact on detection accuracy.